raksit31667/example-spring-loyalty/README.md

 - The `build.gradle` in root path is used for defining global configuration.
 In this case, I provided simple SonarQube and Docker build & publish plugins.

+- The [Buildkite](https://buildkite.com/) CICD pipeline script can be found beneath the `.buildkite` directory.

 ## Style Guide